 CUHK is home to over 100 student unions, associations, clubs, publications, and music ensembles.
 These various organizations range from department societies and hostel (dorm) associations to clubs promoting magic and teaching tai chi.
 CUHK promotes a healthy lifestyle, and sports are part of the core values of the university.
 Students are welcome to join CUHK’s teams and use the facilities.
 Whatever your interest, you can either find it or create it on campus!
 For further details, please click here.

-Nicknamed "Asia's World City" and a global centre of business, Hong Kong is one the world's most dynamic metropolises!
+Nicknamed "Asia's World City" and a global centre of business, Hong Kong is one the world's most dynamic metropolises.
 It is a city of over 7 million people, where you will find a vibrant mixture of Chinese culture and global society.
-Hong Kong offers endless opportunities to explore, discover, and learn, either through internships, research projects, or simply diving into the cities many nooks and crannies.
-Hong Kong is alive both day and night, both in downtown and out in its country parks, and you can have it all.
+Hong Kong offers endless opportunities to explore, discover, and learn, either through internships, research projects, or simply diving into the city's many nooks and crannies.
+Hong Kong is alive day and night, both in downtown and in its country parks.
+Anywher, anytime you can have it all.